 During the rise of the women’s suffrage struggle in Puerto Rico, Luisa was very active as an organizer.
 However, Luisa’s views differed sharply from others concerning the solution to stop the oppression of women.
 She believed that the fight for women’s emancipation was inseparable and intertwined with the class struggle.

 A Portrait I made of Luisa Capetillo in September 2021.
-Dimensions: 24″ X 30″, painted with acrylic paint on canvas

 As a leader in the Federation of Tobaco Rollers (Federacion de Torcedores de Tabaco) and the Free Libertarian Federation of Puerto Rican Workers (Federacion Libre de Trabajadores de Puerto Rico), Luisa traveled throughout Puerto Rico challenging the inhumane conditions of workers – especially for women.
-As a labor organizer, Luisa fought for workers’ rights and equal pay of women in the Tobacco industry.
+As a labor organizer, Luisa fought for workers’ rights and equal pay for women in the Tobacco industry.
 She wrote many articles in union newspapers that were circulated throughout Puerto Rico.

 Capetillo believed that her activities would usher in a better world.
 As a result of this conviction, she aspired to build an all-Caribbean labor organization.
 As part of this endeavor she travelled to New York, Tampa, Cuba, Dominican Republic and other locations.